The Beautiful Rauðanes Cape in North-East Iceland - Extraordinary Rock Formations

 The hike on Rauðanes cape is 7 km long, an easy hike, but 2.5 hours long, so better put on your hiking boots.
 And bring some water with you as there is no fresh water on the cape.

 The trail is marked by numbers 1-16.
 There is a map by the parking lot which shows the names of the places marked on the trail.
 If you haven't got a map of Rauðanes cape it is best to take a photo of the map and refer back to it on the hike.

 Rauðanes means Point Red and it is one of the pearls in Icelandic nature.
 The rock formations, caves, beautiful basalt, and volcanic arches are endless, it is like walking around in a fairyland.

 The sea stacks are so different from what I have seen as they are not edged, but kind of oval in shape.
 The best-known sea stacks on Rauðanes cape are located on the north side of the cape.
 They are called Stakkar and are a pair of sea stacks, which are very popular photo models.

-The sea stack in my photo is called Gatastakkur, a beautiful lava sea stack, which seen from another angle totally changes its form and seems to lean backwards.
+The sea stack in my photo is called Gatastakkur, a beautiful lava sea stack, which seen from another angle totally changes its form and seems to lean backward.

-In one part of Rauðanes there is a unique formation in the rocks called Gluggur or Peakhole.
+In one part of Rauðanes, there is a unique formation in the rocks called Gluggur or Peekhole.
 It is a huge hole as you can see from my photo below.

 The surf has created a cave here, but the roof of the cave must have collapsed leaving only a stone bridge connecting the rims.
 It is possible to walk on the stone bridge, but it is not for those with a fear of heights then I kept my distance.